Basketball Drills - Perimeter (Guard) Breakdown Shooting Drills

 In diagram F, use both sides, and pass from the point to the wing.
 The wing makes a V-cut, catches the pass in triple-threat position, makes a shot-fake and then a one or two-dribble adjust into either the seam or toward the baseline for the mid-range jump-shot.

-basketball drills, perimeter shooting drills
+perimeter shooting drills - wing jump-shot

 Guard Shooting Drill #7 - Drive, Kick out to Corner:

 Diagram H. We like our point guards to dribble-penetrate, and pass out to the corner if defended inside.
-Here, the point dribble-penetrates, passes out to the corner, for the quick shot from the corner.
+Here, the point dribble-penetrates, passes out to the corner for the quick shot from the corner.

 Guard Shooting Drill #8 - Weave Screen Shooting:

 Diagram I. This drill helps us execute our weave-screen plays and gets shooters ready to shoot the "3" coming off the screen and hand-off.
+Use both sides.
+You can start with the ball at the top (point), as seen in diagram I.

 Guard Shooting Drill #9 - Dribble at, Back-cut:

 Diagram J. This drill enforces our rule, "if someone is dribbling at you, back-cut" (except in a called weave-screen play).
 The point dribbles toward the wing.
 The wing moves out higher, holds a fist up (a signal for a back-cut), and then back-cuts quickly, all the way to the hoop.
-The point guard should make the pass early.
-It's important that whenever a player back-cuts, the back-cut must go all the way to the hoop.
-In a game, if the cutter stops short and the point guard makes the pass, it's a turnover.

 See these video drills on You Tube: